m-Py/anticlust/README.md

 If you use `anticlust` in your research, it would be courteous if you cite the following reference:

-Papenberg, M., & Klau, G. W. (2020).
-Using anticlustering to partition data sets into equivalent parts. *Psychological Methods*.
-Advance Online Publication.
+Papenberg, M., & Klau, G. W. (2021).
+Using anticlustering to partition data sets into equivalent parts. *Psychological Methods, 26*(2), 161–174.
 <a href="https://doi.org/10.1037/met0000301" class="uri">https://doi.org/10.1037/met0000301</a>.

 How do I learn about `anticlust`